cldwalker/logseq-config/README.md

 ## Plugins

-[Here](config/plugins.edn) are the plugins I use.
+The list of plugins I currently use are in [this file](config/plugins.edn).
 To try my plugins, see instructions under the `Functionality` section in https://docs.logseq.com/#/page/plugins.edn.

 ## Convert your local graph config to a global one